piriya33/CDC_Wordpress/wp-content/plugins/gd-bbpress-tools/readme.txt

 * Where can I configure the plugin?
 Open the Forums menu, and you will see Tools item there.
 This will open a panel with global plugin settings.

-* Will this plugin work with standalone bbPress instalation?
+* Will this plugin work with standalone bbPress installation?
 No. This plugin requires the plugin versions of bbPress 2.3 or higher.

 * Does this plugin work with bbPress that is part of BuddyPress plugin?